yulya3102/agda-asm/paper/Intro.md

 appear in appendices of the corresponding papers.
 This paper uses Agda \citep{agda} formalization of abstract language that is close to TALx86 and STAL.
-We formalize what elements are appended to program code during the dynamic linking process, introduce definition of code blocks equivalence and prove that correct dynamic loader implies the equivalence of statically and dynamically linked functions.
+We formalize what elements are appended to program code during the dynamic linking process, introduce the definition of code blocks equivalence and prove that correct dynamic loader implies the equivalence of statically and dynamically linked functions.
 }